Malivil/TTT-Randomat-20/README.md

 _randomat_blink_enabled_ - Default: 1 - Whether this event is enabled.\
 _randomat_blink_cap_ - Default: 12 - Maximum number of Weeping Angels spawned.\
 _randomat_blink_delay_ - Default: 0.5 - Delay before Weeping Angels are spawned.

+## Double Cross
+Changes a random vanilla Innocent into either a Glitch or a Traitor.
+There is a configurable chance that the player will be turned into a Glitch rather than a Traitor.
+\
+\
+**ConVars**
+\
+_randomat_doublecross_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_doublecross_chance_ - Default: 50 - The chance of the Innocent being made a Traitor.

 ## Everything is as fast as Flash now!
 (XX% faster)
 Causes everything (movement, firing speed, timers, etc.) to run a configurable amount faster than normal